Lukasmolin/Lukasmolin/README.md

 👉 Take a look at [my website](https://lukasmolin.github.io/) if you wish to see a organized list of my projects 👈\
 *english language will be available soon*

-You can also browse thru my repositories but there are a lot of old and/or abandoned projects like old college assignments or stuff i made just to test something specific.
+You can also just browse through my repositories if you wish.
+I try to keep them organized but there are a lot of old and/or abandoned projects like old college assignments or stuff i made just to test something specific.

 ### Contribute